inside.ewu.edu

 Notes: this course meets for three hours of lecture and two hours of lab per week.

-This course will introduce a variety of topics of concern to programmers when writing code.
-It will examine characteristics of secure programs and the ability to implement programs that are free from vulnerabilities, including evaluating software, understanding mechanisms for testing software for vulnerabilities, and understanding specific vulnerabilities such as buffer overflow.
-Java, C and C++ code will be examined.
+This course introduces a variety of topics of concern to programmers when writing code.
+It examines characteristics of secure programs and the ability to implement programs that are free from vulnerabilities, including evaluating software, understanding mechanisms for testing software for vulnerabilities, and understanding specific vulnerabilities such as buffer overflow.
+Java, C and C++ code are examined.
 Written assignments and coding assignments are required.

 CSCD 439.
 TOPICS IN COMPUTER SCIENCE.
 2-5 Credits.